VideosWorks/imgui-ffmpeg-opengl/README.md

 - [x] (works) use a video file as video source.
 Using both ffmpeg (frames+sound) or OpenCV (frames only)
 - [x] (fonctionnel) read only a video (frames + sound synch'ed (SDL_Kitchensink)
 - [x] (works) use an IP webcam as video source (ffmpeg + )
-- [ ] webcam calibration de la webcam (distorsion, aberrations de barrel, pinshot)
+- [ ] webcam calibration (distorsion, barrel or pincushion aberrations )
 - [ ] real time distorsion correction(pixels shaders or OpenCV)
 - [ ] visual cues in real time
 - [x] (works) video sequencing (frames only, no sound yet)